-The growth Gatwick is proposing would increase CO_2 emissions attributable to the airport by nearly 50%.
+Expansion at Gatwick would increase CO_2 emissions attributable to the airport by nearly 50%.
 Its emissions would grow from less than 1% of total UK emissions in 2018 to over 5.5% in 2038.
-An increase in emissions of this (or any) scale would plainly have a material impact on the UK's ability to meet its carbon reduction targets and is therefore inconsistent with the Airports National Policy Statement.
+An increase in emissions of this scale would plainly have a material impact on the UK's ability to meet its carbon reduction targets and is therefore inconsistent with the Airports National Policy Statement.